How do Gotrax G2 Electric Kick vs. Bird One stack up?

 Now onto safety.
 Brakes are one of the most important safety features of an electric scooter, and may be the only difference between a safely completed journey and a trip to the emergency room.
 There are a number of different brake options available for electric scooters, all of which have their respective pros and cons.

 Disc brakes have the best braking power, give excellent control and perform well in all conditions, although they do require maintenance, and are usually the most expensive.
 Foot brakes are lightweight, simple, and require no maintenance, but tend to perform poorly when compared to other types, are slower to activate and need a specific riding position.
 Drum brakes are also low maintenance, and better performing, particularly in wet conditions, but are heavier and complicated to disassemble.

 Both electronic brakes and regenerative brakes add no extra weight at all, and require no maintenance, but again both types produce less effective braking performance, and can be prone to failure.
 Regenerative brakes can also fail to work when the battery is fully charged.

-Gotrax G2 Electric Kick has Foot breaks, and Bird One has Drum breaks.
+Gotrax G2 Electric Kick has Foot brakes, and Bird One has Drum brakes.

 When it comes to tires, there are two options, pneumatic or solid.
 Pneumatic tires are more comfortable, but can burst if punctured by glass, thorns or nails.
 Solid rubber tires however are far more durable (and puncture-proof) but will give a more bumpy ride.